runmat-org/runmat/bindings/ts/README.md

 Optional helpers such as `createDir`, `rename`, `setReadonly`, etc. unlock the full MATLAB IO surface.

 See `docs/FILESYSTEM.md` in the repo for the detailed contract and backend-specific guidance.

+Notes:
+- IndexedDB quotas vary by browser (commonly 50–200 MB).
+For long-lived sessions consider a `dbName` per workspace and call `handle.flush()`/`handle.close()` before tab teardown; falling back to the in-memory provider avoids quota prompts but data is ephemeral.
+- Remote providers surface server-side readonly bits via `metadata().readonly` and will propagate HTTP errors (including 401s) directly so hosts can prompt for credentials or retry.
+Tune `chunkBytes` for high-throughput links; the helper will stream multi-GB transfers chunk-by-chunk without buffering the entire payload.

 ## Snapshot loading